mobilecoinfoundation/rand/README.md

 * When this feature is not present, but the target_arch is `wasm_32`, `McRng` resolves to `OsRng` from rand crate.
 * When neither of these is the case, `McRng` resolves to `ThreadRng`.

+On targets with `rdrand`, this crate does not pull in the standard library.
-On targets without `rdrand`, the feature `rand/std` must be enabled, or the build will fail.
-In most non-embedded targets, something else in your dependency tree will do this, so this generally isn't a big deal.
+On targets without `rdrand`, the feature `rand/std` will be enabled.

 ## Motivation